isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-05-18-color-me-dark.md

 Freeman Love, Mrs. Olive Love, and their two daughters, Nellie Lee and Erma Jean, come from Tennessee.
 In 1919, the family makes the difficult decision to leave Tennessee and move to Chicago, Illinois.
-Like many other black families at that time, the Love family leaves the South and moves North in search of a safer environment for their family to live.
-In both places, however, the Love family encounters injustice.
-They know that specific changes can make their country a better place for everyone, and they commit to its improvement.
+Like many other black families at that time, the Love family leaves the South in search of a safer environment for their family to live.
+The Love family encounters injustice in both the North and the South, however.
+Wherever they are, Mr. and Mrs. Love know that specific changes can make their country a better place for everyone, and they commit to its improvement.
 In Tennessee, Mr. Love initiates a Colored Men’s Improvement Association (CMIA) that makes real contributions to their community.
 In Chicago, he continues his